QianJingyun/CancerBioInfo/Unsupervised Learning/.ipynb_checkpoints/README-checkpoint.md

 2. Predicted Classes.png from KMenas.ipynb that use two features of highest ANOVA F-value to visualize the predicted classification of the whole dataset with the best K Mean clustering.

+3. best_table.csv from KMenas.ipynb that save the best model

-3. clustermap.png from Hierarchical.ipynb that yielded a heat map with columns representing best features and row represeting patients clustered by expression level.
+4. clustermap.png from Hierarchical.ipynb that yielded a heat map with columns representing best features and row represeting patients clustered by expression level.